"The Chicago Manual of Style," for Writers, Editors, and Publishers

 For example, consider the modern writer, Michael Crichton, author of Micro, whose format follows The Chicago Manual for the most part.
-In this, one of his many hard cover books, a map of the island of Oahu appears on both the recto and verso sides of the inner cover, followed by a blank page on the verso side (the left side) and a half title on the right side or recto side.
+In this hard cover book a map of the island of Oahu appears on the recto and verso sides of the inner cover followed by a blank verso page and a half title on the recto side.

-Next is another blank (verso) page on the left, and a list of other novels by the author on the right side.
-The next page includes a nearly blank page on the left (verso) with only the Harper Collins Publishers logo, then, the full title page on the right (recto) with both authors' names.
+Next is another blank verso page (left) and a list of other novels by the author on the recto.
+The next page includes a nearly blank page on the verso with the Harper Collins Publishers logo, then, the full title page on the right (recto) with both authors' names.

 On the reverse side of the full title page is the copyright information where the wording appears: "This is a work of fiction.
 The characters, incidents and dialogues are products of the author's imagination. . ." on the verso side before a dedication page on the right.